V-i-x-x/SSL-AES-Reverse-Shell/Readme.md

 2. Using SSL to blend in with legitimate HTTPS traffic.

 To address this gap, I created a simple **C++ SSL Reverse Shell** POC (commented and explained):
-- **Undetectable** by Microsoft Defender and some other AV solutions at the time of publishing.
+- **Undetected** by Microsoft Defender and some other AV solutions at the time of publishing.
 - Enables secure communication via SSL, reducing the chance of detection.

 > **Note**: I tested the binary against a limited set of antivirus solutions, and results may vary across environments.